 Stream P is a lengthy stretch of below-ground culverted stream that drains Wetland P and its headwater spring.
-Approximately 250 feet of Stream P drainage, bisecting the Hole 16 tee area, will be addressed in a restoration project to "daylight" the stream bed.
-(See Map ENV-5, Appendix C).
+Approximately 250 feet of Stream P drainage, bisecting the Hole 15-16 tee area, will be addressed in a restoration project to "daylight" the stream bed.
+(See Map ENV-65, Appendix C and Table 1, Part 3, Appendix D, Water Quality Buffer Areas WQ23 and WQ24).
 This project will be consistent with efforts for Stream V above.
 Grass and Shrub plantings along this highly eroded streambed will stabilize banks, reduce bank erosion and create a low shrub canopy to reduce thermal inputs.
 Shoreline plantings (hydrophilic low shrubs, grasses, sedges and ferns which will not interfere with the field of play) will aid in stabilizing stream banks.
 Large cobble and water bars will be added in-stream, and the stream bed itself will be widened to reduce flow velocities.
+Additionally, the lower reach of Stream P (approximately 150 feet), bisecting the Hole 13 fairway landing area, will be relocated to the north to allow establishment of 30 feet of P2 vegetated buffers along both banks of the stream (see Map ENV 6, Appendix C).